cacheflow/SimplePickupRackApp/README.md

 ### SimplePickup redesigned using Rack for deployment to Heroku

-To run do the following
+To run do the following:

 1. Download the file and unzip it.
 2. Navigate to the folder SimplePickupRackApp in your terminal/command line.